Installing a Backyard Putting Green

 A backyard where nothing will grow.

-For this particular homeowner in an older subdivision, the back yard was all shade and nothing grows.
+For this particular homeowner in an older subdivision, the backyard was all shade and nothing grows.
 The project goal was to create a fully re-featured living space, centered around a very special addition.
 Waypoint Construction experts were tasked with creating a set up that didn’t need water or direct sunlight, where the homeowners don’t have to worry about maintenance.

 A template outline for the putting green

 With new pavers in place for the patio area, a template is laid down for the green using orange chalk.
 All the underground drainage is in place, which is very important.
-You DO NOT WANT water running over the surfaces and collecting on the turf.
+You DO NOT WANT water running over the surfaces and collecting on the synthetic turf.

 Establishing the rough grade for the putting green.